theproductiveprogrammer/pino-mysql/README.md

 Instead if you are only interested in particular fields, I've got your back there too! `pino-mysql` will extract and save particular log fields into the columns (by using the field paths `"name"`, `"req.url"`, etc).
+You can see examples of this in the definition of "url" above.

 ### Using a custom delimiter